King Luther Capital Management Corp Raises Stock Holdings in Schlumberger Limited (NYSE:SLB)

 Schlumberger Trading Up 2.4 %

-Schlumberger (NYSE:SLB – Get Free Report) last posted its quarterly earnings results on Friday, July 21st.
-The oil and gas company reported $0.72 earnings per share for the quarter, topping the consensus estimate of $0.71 by $0.01.
-The business had revenue of $8.10 billion during the quarter, compared to the consensus estimate of $8.20 billion.
+Schlumberger (NYSE:SLB – Get Free Report) last issued its quarterly earnings results on Friday, July 21st.
+The oil and gas company reported $0.72 EPS for the quarter, topping the consensus estimate of $0.71 by $0.01.
 Schlumberger had a return on equity of 21.27% and a net margin of 12.63%.
-The firm’s revenue for the quarter was up 19.6% compared to the same quarter last year.
-During the same period in the prior year, the company posted $0.50 EPS.
-Research analysts anticipate that Schlumberger Limited will post 2.98 EPS for the current fiscal year.
+The firm had revenue of $8.10 billion during the quarter, compared to analysts’ expectations of $8.20 billion.
+During the same period in the previous year, the business earned $0.50 earnings per share.
+The firm’s revenue for the quarter was up 19.6% on a year-over-year basis.
+On average, equities research analysts expect that Schlumberger Limited will post 2.98 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, October 12th.
-Stockholders of record on Wednesday, September 6th will be issued a dividend of $0.25 per share.
-The ex-dividend date of this dividend is Tuesday, September 5th.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, October 12th.
+Investors of record on Wednesday, September 6th will be given a dividend of $0.25 per share.
 This represents a $1.00 annualized dividend and a dividend yield of 1.73%.
-Schlumberger’s dividend payout ratio (DPR) is 36.50%.
+The ex-dividend date is Tuesday, September 5th.
+Schlumberger’s payout ratio is 36.50%.

 Schlumberger Limited engages in the provision of technology for the energy industry worldwide.
 The company operates through four divisions: Digital & Integration, Reservoir Performance, Well Construction, and Production Systems.
 The company provides field development and hydrocarbon production, carbon management, integration of adjacent energy systems; reservoir interpretation and data processing services for exploration data; and well construction and production improvement services and products.